xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Profile Inheritance

-**Profile Inheritance** allows you to define a default profile that configures testing environments through global variables and to define derived (custom) profiles that either inherit or override those configurations.
+Profile Inheritance allows you to define a default profile that configures testing environments through global variables and to define derived (custom) profiles that either inherit or override those configurations.

-During the execution, if global variables are not defined in the profile being executed with, then Katalon Studio will look into the default profile and use them if existed.
+During the execution, if global variables are not defined in the profile being executed with, then Katalon

-> **Note**
+During the execution, if Katalon does not find a variable that is used in the test within the designated profile, it’ll look into Default Profile.

->
+**How to utilize Profile Inheritance**

-> Commonly used global variables should be stored in the **default** profile and other sets of global variables should be stored in the **derived** (custom) profiles to avoid the code from duplicating and for an easy code management.
+Commonly used global variables should be stored in the **default** profile and other sets of global variables should be stored in the **derived** (custom) profiles to avoid the code from duplicating and for an easy code management.

 **Running the examples**